A Marketer’s View of Design Thinking and Why It Works

-As a career marketer with a great passion for innovation, I was very excited by and curious about the concept of Design Thinking when I first started to read about it, but at the same time, I was a bit skeptical.
-It seemed to be perfect and logical for developing new and innovative products, however, I wasn’t convinced how applicable it could be beyond this usage.
+Design Thinking is Not Just for Design Teams As a career marketer with a great passion for innovation, I was very excited by and curious about the concept of Design Thinking when I first started to read about it.
+At the same time, I was a bit skeptical.
+It seemed to be perfect and logical for developing new and innovative products, but I wasn’t convinced that it could be used beyond this application.

 I loved it.